wwwaldo/monte-carlo/report.md

 It appears that this number of steps just isn't significant for convergence.
 The error is also linear in $h$, with the exception of $K=400$ and $h^{-1}=100$.
+The exact behaviour in $K$ is a bit uncelar, however.

 We also analysed the runtime,
 run on the same set of values of $K$ and $h$.